Social Security Myth 3

 Who Qualifies for EXR?
 You may qualify for EXR if:

 - Your disability benefits (SSDI or SSI) stopped because you returned to work and earned over the substantial gainful activity (SGA) limit.
+(SGA limits change annually and the current SGA limits are located on the SSA website)

 - You stopped working because of your disability (or a similar issue).